scionproto/scion/doc/dev/git.rst

    Fixes #3766

 - Starts with`<subsystem:>`
-- Use lowercase letters for all text
+- Uses lowercase letters for subject line
 - There is always a reference number to an issue

 Submitting your pull request